Many people experience heartburn. There are steps you can take to help reduce heartburn pain and get relief from your symptoms. Read on to learn more.

 Avoid food and drinks that may cause heartburn including:

-Fried and deep fried foods, high fat desserts and snacks, and high fat meat and dairy products.
+- Higher fat foods like deep fried foods, high fat desserts and snacks, and high fat meat and dairy products

 What causes heartburn is different for each person.
-Try keeping track of what you eat so you know what your triggers are.
+The research on specific food triggers that cause heartburn is limited.
+Try keeping track of what you eat and when, so you know what your triggers are.

 Pay attention to how and when you eat: